SamPaye/Fluent-Sandbox/PROJECT_OVERVIEW.md

 ## 🎯 Project Goals

-This project was created to demonstrate the capabilities of **Fluent UI React v9**, Microsoft's latest design system for building modern web applications.
-It includes:
+This project is being created as a sandbox for prototyping v8 & v9 components and demos.

 1. **Component Showcase** - A comprehensive display of all major Fluent UI components
 2. **Real-world Layout** - A recreation of the Microsoft Account page to demonstrate practical usage